ubihazard/ddr5-spd-recovery/README.md

   * `spdread`: Dump the contents of the specified DDR5 SPD EEPROM.
   * `spdwrite`: Flash the SPD ROM image to the specified DDR5 SPD EEPROM.
   * `spdcheckrswp`: Check the RSWP status on all blocks of the specified DDR5 module.
-  * `spdsetrswp`: Set the RSWP on the specified blocks of the DDR5 EEPROM (__*very dangerous*__).
+  * `spdsetrswp`: Set the RSWP for the specified blocks of the DDR5 EEPROM __*(very dangerous)*__.
   * `spdinfo`: Output human-readable information obtained from SPD ROM image: manufacturer, date of production, serial number, part number, and, most importantly, CRC values of all available sections.
 Each present XMP profile block and EXPO section have their own associated CRC values separate from the main section CRC, which is located at byte offset `510` in the image.

 All tools except `spdinfo` must be invoked as root.
 Run each script with the `--help` argument for detailed usage instructions.

-*Before you start, make sure no other applications or services that could potentially access SMBus are running.* Any concurrent access to SMBus can lead to data corruption, even if it is synchronized.
+*Before you start, make sure there are no other applications or services running that could potentially access SMBus.* Any concurrent access to SMBus can lead to data corruption, even if it is synchronized.
 Although proper synchronization guarantees data integrity on a byte level, there’s no such guarantee when larger transfers are involved.
 So one application might switch EEPROM virtual page address to a different one in-between two byte reads (or writes) done by another application, leading to data being received from or sent to the wrong place inside EEPROM, which in case of writes can be catastrophic.

 An appropriate kernel module must be loaded in order to access RAM SPD chip(s) via SMBus.
 On Intel it is `i2c_i801`: